 US elections are typically Deep State-orchestrated events designed to create the appearance of choice and maintain the delusion that U.S. citizens have participated in a democratic exercise.18 19

 I could go on, but this gives you a sense of the problem.
 Logically, there is no escaping from something that one doesn’t acknowledge exists.
-Beyond that one also requires some motive, some good reason for attempting to exit the matrix.
+Beyond that, one also needs some motive, a "good reason" for attempting to escape the matrix.
 If any of my disbelieving friends or family asked, I would suggest that there are at least three good reasons for leaving and joining the truth revolution.

 The first is to free the mind and soul, enabling us to fulfill our life’s potential and mission.
 One feature of the tyranny of the Cabal is that it is oppressive.
 Psychologically and spiritually it is soul -crushing.
 The author of “What happens when you rebel against the herd?” observes people all around him that he describes as suppressed and psychologically suffering under the pressures of conformity.
 He contends that in order to experience a life of freedom, contentment and peace, a shift in consciousness is required.

 … and a good first step to achieve this is to escape the herd mentality that surrounds us and rebel against anything that is imprisoning our minds and filling our souls with toxic energy.